 The fact is, the Motley Fool is a has been in business since 1993 and employs 250+ people.

-But, for the sake of my motley fool review, here are “some” of my findings:
+But, for the benefit of people reading this motley fool review, here are “some” of my findings:

-- There’s no question is a legit company that is very well among investors in the finance/trading community.
+- There’s no question is a legit company that is very well known among investors.